GregoryRudinsky/kielbasa.github.io/_tabs/about.md

 tags: [docs]
 ---

-Men may known to buy a motorcycle in the midst of their midlife crisis.
+Some men will buy a motorcycle in the midst of their midlife crisis.
 I'm learning how to build a homelab.
 The goal of this space is to create an archive for my Homelab notes and projects.